-Summer is my favourite time of year, and one thing I’ll never leave the house without is a pair of sunglasses.
+One thing I’ll never leave the house without is a pair of sunglasses.
 I have two pairs of sustainable sunglasses that I switch between – a brown-rimmed, retro style pair, and a black-framed, dark lens pair.
-While I don’t need eyewear for daily use (20:20 vision baby!), sunglasses are an essential to protect my eyes and keep me looking a little cooler than I probably am…
+While I don’t need eyewear for daily use – 20:20 vision baby! – sunglasses are an essential to protect my eyes and keep me looking a little cooler than I probably am…

 What To Look For In Sustainable Sunglasses & Eyewear